Eide Marine Services

 Eide Marine Services is a defunct marine salvage and offshore investment firm based in Norway, specializing in transport, logistics and heavy lift operations.
-The company has its headquarters in Høylandsbygd.
+The company has its headquarters in Høylandsbygda on the island of Halsnøya in Kvinnherad Municipality, Norway.
 The company was founded in 1992, after the restructuring and merging of Eide Contracting and Eide Marine Tech.
 Following several years of deficits, aggravated by the long-term effects of the 2008 financial crisis, the company filed for bankruptcy in September 2016.

 History

 Early history

 The original company, Georg Eide's Sønner, was founded in 1955 by brothers Johannes and Gerhard Eide.
 Named in honour of their late boatbuilder father, Georg Eide Sr. (1896-1951) also a shipbuilder, the company focused on building wooden hulled boats for the fishing industry, which were still the most common vessels in rural Norway.
 During the first decade, the company grew fast, and by the late 1960s the company was one of the leading job suppliers in the county.
 With the decline of wooden hulls in the 1970s, the conmpany struggled to restructure their operations to meet modern demands for steel and aluminium hulls, leading to financial difficulties by the end of the decade.
 In 1982, two daughter companies were formed, Eide Marine Tech and Eide Contracting, in an attempt to restructure and delegate some of the companies assets and operations.
 Despite these efforts, main company Georg Eides Sønner was forced to declare bankruptcy in 1983.